skriegman/img/README.md

 Navigate to your working directory (e.g. your home).

-    cd /home
+    cd ~

 Clone the repo.

     git clone https://github.com/skriegman/evosoro.git

+There are different well documented examples (evosoro/examples) and custom versions of VoxCad/Voxelyze (evosoro/_voxcad folders) included in this repository.
+Let's try running an example in which soft robots are optimized to locomote in a terrestrial environment, using an evolutionary algorithm and a basic version of the physics engine (the procedure is the same for all the examples).
-Navigate to the _voxcad directory and compile.
+Navigate to the _voxcad directory and compile as follows:

     cd evosoro/evosoro/_voxcad/
     make

-Install voxelyze lib:
+Install the voxelyze library.

     cd Voxelyze
     make